 SendGrid’s free plan provides 100 emails per day forever.
 If your email volumes are big, check out one of the paid subscription plans: Essentials, Pro, and Premier.
-The prices differ mostly depending on the features you get rather than the number of emails.
-For example, 15,000 emails per month with Essentials costs $14.95, and with Pro it costs $89.95.
+Essentials plan starts at $19.95 for 50,000 emails.
 By the way, the prices are estimated, so taxes and overages may apply.

-Amazon SES (Simple Email Service) is a cloud-based platform for businesses that uses email to communicate with their users.
+Amazon SES (Simple Email Service) is a cloud-based platform for businesses that use email to communicate with their users.
 It provides several email sending interfaces: